ChrisWaites/theorem-prover/README.md

 ### Motivation

-Many would agree that Kurt G÷del's [incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) set some of the most unintuitive and limiting retrictions upon our ability to understand nontrivial formal systems like number theory or graph theory.
+Many would agree that [Kurt Godel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) set some of the most unintuitive and limiting retrictions upon our ability to understand nontrivial formal systems like number theory or graph theory.

 To be brief, it states that the ideal of ever constructing an automated system which is fully capable of finding only and all true theorems given a finite set of axioms is fundamentally impossible.